-Provisional admission will be offered to students who do not meet the minimum GPA or ACT/SAT requirements for admission.
+Provisional admission will be offered to students who do not meet the minimum GPA requirements for admission.
+Students should note, provisional admission may affect a student's eligibility to receive Financial Aid.
 Provisional admission is designed to assist in supporting students toward their academic success.
 All students must meet and maintain certain standards of success for academic progress.
 Please refer to the "academic probation/suspension" portion of the catalog for detailed information.